pohly/enhancements/keps/sig-storage/1698-generic-inline-volumes/README.md

 * **How can this feature be enabled / disabled in a live cluster?**
   - [X] Feature gate
-    - Feature gate name: GenericInlineVolumes
+    - Feature gate name: GenericEphemeralVolumes
     - Components depending on the feature gate:
       - kube-apiserver
       - kube-controller-manager